Registration details can be found in the TLD reference chart.

 If, for some reason, the current owner email address is no longer valid the FR Owner Change Form.docx. should be filled out, signed by both parties, and emailed to firstname.lastname@example.org

-As of June 30, 2015, transfers and changes of ownership must be processed separately; the change of ownership needs to be initiated after the transfer has completed, and will be billed as usual.
+As of June 30, 2015, transfers and changes of ownership must be processed separately; the change of ownership needs to be initiated after the transfer has completed.

 A change was made to the way whois privacy service is setup on new .fr domain registrations.
 As a result, at this time, OpenSRS does not support whois privacy on new .fr registrations.